 Shorter styles can look great with a perm.
-Stylists can create a look like this doing spiral style perms with larger rods on short hair.
 Bouncy curls can look romantic and sexy and require very little effort.
 Many shorter styles can be simply washed and air dried.
-Add some mousse or gel to separate and define curls and you are ready to go.
+Add some mousse or gel and you are ready to go.

 A gentle wavy perm is the route to go to create a mane of soft, natural-looking wavy curls.
 Large perm rollers are used to create gentle waves, adding body and volume without looking artificial.
 These perms look best afterwards when the hair is allowed to air dry to avoid frizzing.
 Because this perm reduces the emphasis on the curl and puts the focus on the hair, it's the perfect way to highlight long, flowing locks of hair.